Open Accessibility Menu

 Detecting lung cancer early gives you the best chance for successful treatment.
 Talking to your provider about lung health will help determine if you should get screened for lung cancer.

-Sometimes a biopsy will be recommended.
-A biopsy is a surgical procedure where a small sample of the impacted tissue or nodule is removed for testing and diagnosis.
+Sometimes, a biopsy is recommended.
+A biopsy is a surgical procedure in which a small sample of the impacted tissue or nodule is removed for testing and diagnosis.